jensendarren/Decentralized-Property-Ownership-Product/README.md

 [![Build Status](https://travis-ci.org/jensendarren/Decentralized-Property-Ownership-Product.svg?branch=master)](https://travis-ci.org/jensendarren/Decentralized-Property-Ownership-Product)

-This application is the __final project__ (capstone) for the [Blockchain Nanodegree](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) with __Udacity__.
-Enjoy and feel free to comment!
-This project builds upon the knowledge gained in the [Blockchain Nanodegree](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) course in order to build a __decentralized property ownership product using ERC-721 Tokens and zkSNARKS for zero knowledge proof of ownership__.
+This project is a __decentralized property ownership product using ERC-721 Tokens and zkSNARKS for zero knowledge proof of ownership__.

 ## Truffle version and OpenZeppelin version used in the project.